Making roasted strawberry jam with balsamic vinegar in the oven caramelizes the strawberries' natural sugars and concentrates their flavor.

 Why You Will Love This Recipe

-- Roasting strawberries intensifies their flavor which makes this a great recipe to use up disappointing off-season strawberries whose flavor is lacking.
+- Roasting strawberries intensifies their flavor which makes this a great recipe to use up disappointing off-season fruit that lacks flavor.

 - Only a handful of ingredients are needed and no canning experience or special equipment is required.

-- This roasted strawberry jam is easy to make and has so many uses.
-Use it to top oatmeal, waffles, and ice cream, or use it to fill cupcakes and cakes.
+This roasted strawberry jam is easy to make and has so many uses.
+Use it to top this Cinnamon Spice Oatmeal, these Blender Strawberry Oatmeal Pancakes, these Sourdough Scones, these Crispy Waffles with Buttermilk, this Potato Bread French Toast, or to fill these Chocolate Cupcakes.

 Strawberries: While I love making this jam with fresh strawberries you can also substitute frozen strawberries when fresh strawberries aren't in season.